Cabub/ProgrammingLessons/Lesson1/README.md

 #### Python

 The first thing you'll need is [Python](https://www.python.org/downloads/).
 Please don't use Python 2.
-I'll keep everything in this repo runnable in anything above 3.5, but in my opinion it would be a waste of time to limit you to the practices and limits of a soon-to-be [deprecated](https://en.wikipedia.org/wiki/Deprecation) version of Python.
+I'll keep everything in this repo runnable in anything above 3.5, but in my opinion it would be a waste of time to limit you to the practices and limits of an outdated version of Python.

 This isn't a course in how to install software on your chosen OS.
 If you can't figure that out (did you [try this](http://www.dummies.com/software/for-seniors-how-to-install-a-new-computer-program/)?) bookmark this and come back when you've got a greater handle on what you're doing here.